-The natural question which arises is the following: there exists any topological structure in the $C^\ast$-algebra $\rrr{A}$ compatible with the Bloch-Floquet-Hilbert bundle which emerges from the Bloch-Floquet transform?
-To answer to this question we firstly analyze the nature of the linear maps which preserve the (Hilbert module) structure of the set of the continuous sections.
+The natural question which arises is the following: there exists any topological structure in the $C^\ast$-algebra $\rrr{A}$ compatible with the Bloch-Floquet Hilbert bundle which emerges from the Bloch-Floquet transform?
+In order to answer this question, we first analyze the nature of the linear maps which preserve the (Hilbert module) structure of the set of the continuous sections.